Archives Week

 Edmund Oliver's Role in Establishing Archives in Saskatchewan

 Although the first mention made of archives was by the territorial government in 1897, no comprehensive collection of records was then pursued.
-John Hawkes, first legislative librarian, began collecting material in 1907 but did so rather haphazardly, without a discernable sense of selection or appraisal (he referred to collecting "a whole drayload of matter.")
-The concept of archives was thought about most seriously following the hiring of Edmund Oliver as the University's first professor of history in 1909.
+John Hawkes, first legislative librarian, began collecting material in 1907 but did so rather haphazardly, without a discernible sense of selection or appraisal (he referred to collecting "a whole dray-load of matter.")
+The concept of archives was thought about more seriously following the hiring of Edmund Oliver as the University's first professor of history in 1909.
 Before he arrived Oliver wrote to University president Walter Murray advising him of entreaties he had already made in terms of acquisitions, saying "I have found that students must do laboratory work in history as well as in physics and we must secure the equipment necessary as soon as practicable."
 Within two years of his arrival Oliver had met and discussed the opportunity of establishing primary research resources with Hawkes, Premier Scott, and Arthur Doughty, the Dominion Archivist; in these initiatives he had the active support of Walter Murray.
 While Oliver was traveling throughout the province collecting materials from families, his correspondence to Murray indicated his appreciation of the need for appraisal within a collection, and he also foreshadowed our current understanding of archives as vehicles not only of heritage but of accountability and critical analysis.
 He wrote Murray: "As I understand my work...it should produce not trained historians, but capable and intelligent citizens.
 As soon as we secure adequate equipment [his 'laboratory for history'], I have hopes that our students may be able to contribute something to the intelligent discussion of public questions.
 In part this will be a new field even for myself but I am convinced that in this direction lies a great opportunity."

 Oliver's conversations with Murray resulted in a letter from Murray to Scott in 1911, suggesting "a commission to go into the question of the preservation of historical documents, or rather for the collection of provincial archives," further suggesting the commission be "a purely advisory body" consisting of the Premier and another member of government, two members of the legislature, a professor of history from the University, the President of the University, and the provincial librarian - altogether remarkably similar to the eventual provincial archives Board established three decades later.
 Also in that letter, it is clear that Murray and Oliver envisioned an archives collection of both government and private papers.
 Moreover, both Oliver and Murray, recognizing the value such a collection would have for their students, were concerned not only with future interest in such documents, but in their immediate access and use.